OpenTranslationBible/open-bible/en-GB/09.1 Samuel/md/1-samuel-08.md

 ## 1 Samuel 8:1

-When Samuel grew old, he appointed his sons as judges over Israel.
+As Samuel advanced in years, he designated his sons as judges over Israel.

 ## 1 Samuel 8:2